GearHost/Docs/php-user-ini.md

 ***
 ##Create the .user.ini file and upload it

 1. Create a .user.ini file.
 Add the settings you want to change to the file using the same syntax as a php.ini.
-The file needs to be name `.user.ini` including the first period.
+The file needs to be named `.user.ini` including the first period.

         ; Example Settings
     	disaplay_errors=On